springernature/vpat/springerlink.md

 <br><br>
 When citing references in articles, the link text contains only the year of the reference's publication.
 This may provide inadequate context for screen reader users.
 A title attribute is provided on these links, but the title attribute may not be made available by all Assistive Technologies.
 <br><br>
 In articles, anchor links that refer to same-page supplementary figures or tables use only the number of the supplementary material as their link text (e.g. "Figure 1" will be linked to only by the number "1").
 This is likely to be insufficient context for screen reader users.
-Repetitive links (e.g. "show more" or "view all" type links in lists of content) may not be differentiated from each other.
 <br><br>
 Images located at checkout.springer.com lack accessible text, and do not provide adequate context when they are used as links.
 These issues are resolved in the new version of the checkout process design at order.springer.com; we are in the process of transferring all checkout content to the new design.
 <br><br>